Key takeaways:

 Is it all in your head?

-In a literal way… It turns out that neurotransmitters cause some of the symptoms of PMS and PMDD.
+In a literal way… It turns out that neurotransmitters directly cause some of the symptoms of PMS and PMDD.
 Both conditions are linked to physically altered neurotransmitter levels.

 - GABA, another neurotransmitter, is also involved in PMS symptoms for some.[ref]

-PMS and PMDD Genotype report:
+PMS and PMDD Genotype Report:

 Lifehacks: Natural solutions for PMS and PMDD